About African Cichlids

 Maintenance and care

-One of the most important things to keep in mind when keeping African cichlids is that they are aggressive and territorial.
+Another important thing to keep in mind when keeping African cichlids is that they are aggressive and territorial.
 For this reason, they are best kept in aquariums with their own kind as they can often harass and sometimes kill easier going species of fish.
-When matching various species of African cichlids in an aquarium it is important to carefully research their specific water requirements, temperaments and regions beforehand.
+When matching various species in an aquarium it is important to carefully research their specific water requirements, temperaments and regions beforehand.
 A general rule of thumb is not to mix fish from different regions of Africa.

 African cichlids are gregarious eaters and will readily devour most types of foods.
 They should be fed on a varied diet consisting of both frozen and processed foods like pellets, brine shrimp, bloodworms and beef heart.